cekkr/cudaway/README.md

 - Tooling bootstrap: `tools/python/cuda_runtime_converter.py` ingests the CUDA Runtime API and HIP Programming Guide PDFs, regenerates `tools/data/cuda_runtime_mappings.json`, and emits `src/host/runtime/RuntimeStubTable.generated.hpp` so runtime symbols never drift from the spec.
+- Runtime stub coverage is now surfaced directly in the CLI: `RuntimeRegistry` consumes the generated table and prints how many entries are HIP-documented versus still needing shims, providing instant feedback when the mapping data changes.
 - The top-level CMake configure (`cmake -S . -B build`) and build (`cmake --build build`) flow is green on Linux; use `./build/cudaway` for regression smoke tests.
 Windows follows the Ninja workflow outlined below once the HIP SDK is installed.